MADANA-IO/madana-apiclient-csharp/docs/RequestServiceApi.md

 ## CancelProcessing

-> JsonAnalysis CancelProcessing (string uuid, string authorization = null, JsonSignedData body = null)
+> System.IO.Stream CancelProcessing (string uuid, string authorization = null, JsonSignedData body = null)

 Endpoint is called from the Analysis Processing entity to submit the result.